googleapis/google-cloud-go/internal/postprocessor/README.md

 the post-processor is used by OwlBot.
 To do this you need to update the SHA in the OwlBot lock file.

-### Docker container

-*Note*: The docker container needs to be built with the context of the entire `google-cloud-go/internal` directory.
-If building the container directly with `docker`, rather than with Cloud Build as instructed below, be sure to do so from the `google-cloud-go/internal` directory.

 1. In your `google-cloud-go` repo, create a branch.
 2. Make changes to the post-processor.
 3. Test your changes.
 You can run the post-processor locally on selected